 All these models predict the existence of new heavy particles that can decay into pairs of massive weak bosons (WW, WZ or ZZ).
 The search for such particles has benefited greatly from the increase in the proton–proton collision energy during Run 2 of the Large Hadron Collider (LHC).

 The search for new heavy particles has benefited greatly from the LHC's increase in proton–proton collision energy.

 The W and Z bosons are carrier particles that mediate the weak force.
 They decay into other Standard Model particles, like charged leptons (l), neutrinos (ν) and quarks (q).
 These particles are reconstructed differently in the detector.
-Quarks, for instance, are reconstructed as localized sprays of hadrons, denoted jets.
+Quarks, for instance, are reconstructed as localised sprays of hadrons, denoted jets.
 The two bosons could yield several combinations of these particles in the final states.
 The ATLAS Collaboration has released results on searches involving all relevant decays of the boson pair: ννqq, llqq, lνqq and qqqq (where the lepton is an electron or muon).